MaxAquila/GW2Elfo/Account/Dyes.md

 # GW2Elfo ─ Dyes
 by Elfo Bianco

-> All dyes available and unlocked.
+> All dyes, available and unlocked.

 #### Permissions Required
 * account